hartwigmedical/hmftools/mark-dups/README.md

 - **Reads with unmapped mates** – currently marked as duplicates based on the coordinates (and UMI) of the aligned read only.
 Could lead to over-clustering.
 - **Reads with mates with multiple similar local alignments** – These are currently under-clustered and lead to counting umi groups multiple times
 - **Distinguish optical vs PCR duplicates** - Duplicates should be marked as ‘optical’ if the tile distance < opticalThreshold or otherwise as PCR duplicates.
+- **Supplementary and Primary mixed up** - A fragment with a supplementary can be duplicated sometimes where there are the same 2 alignments for the read but the opposite alignment is marked as supplementary in each.
+This leads us to fail to realise it is the same fragment

 **UMI matching**
 - **Fixed UMI sets** - (eg TWIST) we don’t explicitly model, but doing so could lead to improvements.